Category Archives: Data

 Decimal system

-The passage of any number to base 10, would correspond to applying the formula:
+The passage of any number based on 10, it would correspond to applying the formula:

 b_1\cdot 10^{(n-1)}+\cdots+b_n\cdot 10^0